 If you're a recent college graduate who took out student loans, you likely owe about $35,000.
 As eye-popping as that average debt figure is, you're certainly not the only one wondering how you'll possibly get out from under your loans.
 As with any difficult assignment, though, research and a well-thought-out plan will help you tackle even the most challenging of debt situations.

-Making use of the following strategies will help you dig your way out of student debt.
+Making use of the following strategies will help you get out of student loan debt.
 Here's a look at where to get started.

 img src: https://nlcloans.com/trd_post/five-crazy-ways-save-500-without-feeling-pinch/